 Dealers attributed the rupee’s fall to increased demand for the American unit from importers and dollar’s strength against some other currencies overseas.
 However, a higher opening in the domestic equity market capped the losses.

-- Rupee depreciates 10 paise against US dollar in early trade
+- Rupee gains 6 paise against dollar in early trade

-- Rupee down 8 paise against US dollar; retreats from 29-month high
+- Rupee drops 17 paise against US dollar

 The rupee had ended lower by 10 paise to 67.20 against dollar in Wednesday’s trade due to fresh demand for the greenback from importers and banks.